cfis/ibmpc/docs/part4-kermit.md

 ## What Went Wrong

-Not wanting to read a bunch of basic code, I asked [ChatGPT](https://chatgpt.com/) to read `kermit.bas` and tell me what was happening.
+Not wanting to read a bunch of BASIC code, I asked [ChatGPT](https://chatgpt.com/) to read `kermit.bas` and tell me what was happening.

 It came back and told me `kermit.bas` was designed to transfer text files, not binary files.